michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

         ![The Basics blade displays with the fields set to the previously stated settings.](images/Setup/image14.png "Basics blade")

-5. On the Choose a size blade, ensure the Supported disk type is set to SSD, and select View all.
+5. On the Choose a size blade, ensure the Disk type is set to SSD.
 This machine won't be doing much heavy lifting, so selecting D2S\_V3 Standard is a good baseline option.

     ![On the Choose a size blade, the Supported disk type, SSD, is circled.
 The D2S\_V3 Standard option is circled, as is the View all button.](images/Setup/image15.png "Choose a size blade")